realpython/python-guide/docs/shipping/packaging.rst

 ++++++++++

 `Pypiserver <https://pypi.python.org/pypi/pypiserver>`_ is a minimal PyPI compatible server.
-It can be used to serve a set of packages to easy_install or pip.
-It includes helpful features like an administrative command (``-U``) which will update all its packages to their latest versions found on PyPI.
+It can be used to serve a set of packages to :program:`easy_install` or :program:`pip`.
+It includes helpful features like an administrative command (:option:`-U`) which will update all its packages to their latest versions found on PyPI.